DCatcherMc/ModJam/README.md

 This is DCatcher's repo for ModJam

+HOWTO Download:

+Goto the Builds folder, and click the latest version.
+Then click VIEW RAW and it will download for you :)

 Instructions on how to build:
 ===============================
 Copy all files from forge/mcp/src/minecraft into a fully setup Minecraft Forge modding environment,